srichandangv/rhsso-workshop/README.md

 in your favorite browser.
 You can also try `https://<hostname>/secured`, but this will return a 401 as you are not authenticated at this point.

-## Deploying the PHP service

-The PHP service is a very simple API that is secured with the Keycloak Generic adapter.

-Simply run `bin/start-service-php.sh` and the service will be deployed to OpenShift.

-To find the hostname of the service run `oc get routes demo-service-php`.
-Then open `https://<hostname>/public` in your favorite browser.
-You can also try `https://<hostname>/secured`, but this will return a 401 as you are not authenticated at this point.

 ## Deploying the HTML5 application

 The HTML5 application is a basic web application that is secured with the Keycloak JavaScript adapter.